 I’ll admit, I didn’t know what some of that meant, though I figured I’d learn soon enough.
 After all, 32 hours of video is a lot of content; in fact, it’s an intimidating amount of content (imagine going to a college-level course for an hour a day for more than a month).

-Make no mistake, the videos in Advanced Heads-Up Mastery are chock full of sophisticated concepts.
+Make no mistake, the videos in the Advanced Heads-Up Mastery course are chock full of sophisticated concepts.
 It requires you to pay close attention in order to follow what’s being said and how it all ties together.
 For me, the best way to do that was to keep a notepad next to my computer and jot down notes throughout the course.

 Having never signed up for an online site before (I was always “old school” and learned from books), I went in with concerns regarding organization and navigability.
 Those were alleviated right off the bat as Polk demonstrated exactly how to use the site to its full effect.